 How has your perspective as an immigrant affected the way you approach food?

 I grew up in a very, very simple setting.
 My grandmother had all the animals: the chickens and the goats.
 When we came to the U.S., I was young, and at 12 all I wanted to do was explore America and become American.
 But as I grew older, those memories were beckoning me, were calling me.
 I was remembering my grandmother and connecting with her through the food.
 And I think my passion for food is precisely that, because food for me is and was memories.
 When I had my children, I wanted them to know who they were and what a Sunday meal would be: You know, we had to have our pasta; Easter, we need to have our bread with the egg in it, and so on.
 I still do those traditions with my grandchildren.

 What did it mean to you to have your children follow you into the culinary world?

 It was kind of unexpected.
 Well, it also was expected.
 We raised them in the industry.
 Joe was 4 when I opened my restaurant [Felidia].
 I was just about to have Tanya.
 The business was growing, I was growing, everything was growing.
 After Tanya was born, I had to work; that’s what I did.
 My mother would help me.
 We would have a lot of our meals at the restaurant as a family and then Grandma would take [the children] home and my husband and I would continue working.
 So as the children grew and became teenagers, they got involved.
 They helped bus tables and so on.
 A restaurant is sort of … it pulls you in; it’s an energy; you’re with people, it’s jovial.

-Let's talk cheese.
-What cheeses do you love and what?
+Let’s talk cheese.
+What cheeses do you love and why?
 And what do you seek out when you travel?